-- a) Where a feature outside of the Urban System was identified as a significant woodland or other woodland as of the date of approval of this Plan, and no longer meets the definition of significant woodland or other woodland because of either a natural or anthropogenic disturbance, the feature will retain its status as either a significant woodland or other woodland and the policies of this Plan will continue to apply. - b) Where a Natural Feature and Area, key natural heritage feature, key hydrologic feature, or Supporting Feature and Area has been removed without authorization in advance of making, or prior to approval of, an application for development or site alteration, Town staff will use all available information to determine the limit and classification of the feature that existed, and restoration of the feature will be required through the approval of the application for development or site alteration.
+a) Where a feature was identified as a significant woodland or other woodland as of the date of approval of this Plan, and no longer meets the definition of significant woodland or other woodland because of either a natural or anthropogenic

+- disturbance, the feature will retain its status as either a significant woodland or other woodland and the policies of this Plan will continue to apply. - b) Where a natural feature and area, key natural heritage feature, or key hydrologic feature has been removed without authorization in advance of making, or prior to approval of, an application for development or site alteration, Town staff will use all available information to determine the limit and classification of the feature that existed, and restoration of the feature will be required through the approval of the application for development or site alteration.